Pharmacy School Classes

 http://www.nabp.net/programs/examinations/mpje

 Most recent pharmacy students pass the MPJE for the state that they went to pharmacy school in.
-However, if you are looking to get a license in a different state, you should get an exam guide to show you the differences between state laws.
-A state law guide is not only good to pass the exam, but it will also give you the knowledge you need to practice pharmacy in the state without unknowingly breaking laws!
+However, those looking to get a license in a different state, may benefit from study materials that show the differences between state laws.

 Back to Pharmacist Guide